The Same Scene Stopped 19 Out of 61 Readers — And None of Them Talked to Each Other

 If you’ve been avoiding multi-reader feedback because you’re afraid of contradictory notes, consider the possibility that the contradiction comes from the process, not the readers.
 Unstructured feedback from three friends will probably produce three different reactions.
 Structured feedback from eight genre-matched readers will probably produce a clear picture.

-The writer in our study whose manuscript was evaluated by those 61 readers didn't receive 61 different opinions.
+The writer in our study whose manuscript those 61 readers evaluated didn’t receive 61 different opinions.
 They received a map — a clear, data-supported picture of where the story grips readers, where it loses them, and where opinions genuinely diverge.
-That map is more useful than any single expert opinion could be, because it represents the actual audience experience, aggregated and legible.
+That map is more useful than any single expert opinion, because it represents the actual audience experience, aggregated and legible.

 Your readers agree with each other more than you think.
 You just haven’t given them the structure to show you.